top of page

 teletherapy activity on a computer using a visual and a website game

 Resources that you can edit are so incredibly versatile because you can make them to be just about anything you need them to be!
-For example, I love to use a Google Slides template to help older students make their own articulation "cards".
-Not only is it fun for them to find their own pictures, but it's also functional and easy to use as homework practice.
+For example, I love using a Google Slides template to help older students make their own articulation "cards".
+Not only is it fun for them to find pictures relevant to them, but it's also a functional and easy way to use as homework practice.

 teletherapy articulation activity in Google Slides